vmxdev/xenoeye/EXTRA.md

 Geo-bases are not always accurate, they do not cover all addresses, and network attacks often use fake IP addresses.
 Use GeoIP with reasonable caution.

-The collector is designed to use GeoIP databases in the https://ipapi.is/geolocation.html format
+The collector is designed to use GeoIP databases in the format https://ipapi.is/geolocation.html or GeoIP databases of RKN (MaxMind-like databases)

 For GeoIP to work, you need to download this data, convert it into an internal format and place it in a special directory for the collector.

-How to do this, step by step:
+How to do this, step by step for ipapi:

 Receive and unpack CSV data files: